First Nations coalition demands top Sask. judge resign over residential school file dispute | CBC News

 First Nations coalition demands top Sask. judge resign over residential school file dispute

-Resignation call follows court's refusal to immediately release files outlining Catholic church compensation
+Call follows court's refusal to immediately release file outlining Catholic Church compensation

 The Federation of Sovereign Indigenous Nations (FSIN), which represents Saskatchewan's First Nations, is demanding the resignation of one of the province's top judges after he did not immediately release a residential school file.

-FSIN Chief Bobby Cameron says the court's patronizing attitude is typical of the institutional racism faced by First Nations people in the justice system.
-He said the refusal to immediately hand over the documents is re-traumatizing survivors.
+FSIN Chief Bobby Cameron says the court's attitude is typical of the institutional racism faced by First Nations people in the justice system.
+The refusal to immediately hand over the documents, he said, is retraumatizing survivors.

-Cameron says Court of Queen's Bench for Saskatchewan Chief Justice Martel Popescul needs to step down immediately.
+Cameron said Saskatchewan Court of Queen's Bench Chief Justice Martel Popescul needs to step down immediately.

 CBC News requested a copy of that file.